Adding Insult to Wrongful Incarceration

 “Together, they spent more than 1,341 years imprisoned for crimes they did not commit,” she noted.

-Causes of wrongful convictions include misconduct by police and prosecutors, deceptive interrogation tactics that can foster false confessions, unreliable eyewitness identifications, and flawed forensics, according to information provided by the New England Innocence Project.
+Causes of wrongful convictions include misconduct by police and prosecutors, deceptive interrogation tactics that can foster false confessions, unreliable eyewitness identifications, and flawed forensics, according to information provided by the event organizers.

 “When there’s a trial and a conviction, people say justice has been done,” state Sen. Patricia Jehlen said at the recent State House event.
 “Too often, we’re learning the opposite has happened, that a real injustice has started and will continue for decades.”